-Fig. 8.
-Scatterplots of instantaneous, 0.5° resolution NS mode (Ku+GMI; at left) and MS mode (Ku+Ka+GMI; at right) estimates of surface precipitation rates vs. MRMS raingage-calibrated radar estimates for the period Sep.
-2014 - Aug.
-2015.
-The correlation of NS mode precipitation rates is 0.85, while the correlation of MS mode estimates is 0.86.
-Global distributions of Combined Algorithm MS mode (Ku+Ka+GMI) estimates of surface precipitation rate and Global Precipitation Climatology Project (GPCP) estimates and their differences, along with corresponding zonal mean rain rate distributions, for the period Sep.
-2014 - Aug.
-2015, are shown in Fig. 9.
-Note that the Combined Algorithm and GPCP distributions are similar, with the most obvious differences at the high latitudes.
-At high latitudes, the weak signal of low-density, ice-phase precipitation may not be detectable by the DPR, and alternative strategies for estimating precipitation with the radar-radiometer combination are now being pursued for those cold regimes.
-Fluctuations of differences at lower latitudes are partly due to sampling differences of the narrow-swath MS product and the GeoIR-based GPCP, but some biases of MS over land are evident.
+Fig. 11.
+Same as Fig. 10, but for bias statistics of the experimental estimated surface precipitation, which extrapolates near-surface estimates through the DPR ground clutter.
+The bias of CORRA estimates is reduced in the experimental estimated surface product, such that the total bias of the KuKaGMI estimates is primarily due to lack of detection by the DPR.
+However, these surface estimates are currently under review and will likely be revised in V08.
+Users are advised to continue to use the near-surface estimates of precipitation until further notice.
+Global distributions of CORRA KuKaGMI estimates of surface precipitation rate and differences with Global Precipitation Climatology Project (GPCP V3.2), along with corresponding zonal mean rain rate distributions over ocean and land regions, for the period Oct.
+2019 - Dec.
+2020, are shown in Fig. 12.
+Note that the CORRA and GPCP distributions show some differences, most obviously at the high latitudes.
+At high latitudes, the weak radar signal of light drizzle and low-density ice-phase precipitation may not be detectable by the DPR, and alternative strategies for estimating precipitation with the radar-radiometer combination are now being pursued for those cold regimes.
+Fluctuations of differences at lower latitudes are partly due to sampling differences of the relatively narrow-swath KuKaGMI product and the microwave-calibrated, GeoIR-interpolated GPCP, but some low biases of KuKaGMI over land are evident.
 These biases are the subject of current algorithm investigations.